MicrosoftDocs/sql-docs/docs/azure-data-studio/deploy-azure-sql-server-vm.md

 ms.date: 10/14/2020
 ---

-# Create SQL Server on Azure Virtual Machines (Azure Data Studio)
+# Create SQL Server on Azure Virtual Machines using Azure Data Studio

 You can create an SQL virtual machine (VM) using Azure Data Studio through the deployment wizard and notebooks.